Sound Minds for Teen Families

 Sound Minds teen family music therapy is provided free of charge to teen parents and their children.
 This program relies entirely upon the success of Resounding Joy community fundraising and philanthropic grants.

-Sound Minds music therapists also visit family homes to introduce music to groups of up to ten toddlers.
+Sound Minds music therapists also visit family homes and neighborhood studios to introduce music to groups of up to ten toddlers.
 The small-group approach assures every member an opportunity to participate, explore, learn, and develop through interactive experiences.
-Mixed-age groups help to foster leadership, as babies and toddlers strive to mirror their older peers, and older peers strive to become role models.

 |Leaders||board-certified music therapists|